CoDanTheBarbarian/5e_character_creator/README.md

 ## Preface

 This is a supplementary product for Dungeons & Dragons and will not provide you with information in the Player's Handbook.
 For each choice you make it is assumed you understand what that choice means.
+Current functionality is limited to level one characters.

 ## Installation